BP1-R032: Replace bridge on N.C. 615 over Corey's Ditch in Currituck County

 Project Overview

 The N.C.
 Department of Transportation proposes two alternatives for the bridge on N.C.
-615 (Marsh Causeway) over Coreys Ditch near Knott’s Island in Currituck County.
+615 (Marsh Causeway) over Corey's Ditch near Knott’s Island in Currituck County.
 The existing 180-foot bridge will be either replaced in place or the man-made canal will be closed and paved over with new roadway.
 Traffic will be maintained with a temporary on-site detour utilizing two-way, one lane traffic with a temporary signal.

 N.C.
 615 is a rural minor collector with two 12-foot travel lanes and 6-foot shoulders, with an 8-foot barrier separated walkway to the north and a 5-foot barrier separated walkway to the south.
 The existing bridge, built in 2007 carrying N.C.
-615 over Coreys Ditch had near unstable foundations due to the following Tropical Storms Dorian and Isaias.
+615 over Corey's Ditch had near unstable foundations due to the following Tropical Storms Dorian and Isaias.
 An interim repair was performed, but a long-term solution is being sought by NCDOT as the channel continues to expand into the marsh.

 The two current alternatives are (1) A bridge replacement, and (2) a closure of the canal.

-- Alternative 1 - onsists of replacing the bridge in place with deeper foundations.
+- Alternative 1 - onsists of replacing the bridge in kind with deeper foundations.
 The proposed bridge replacement would be 215-feet long and match the existing bridge in lanes and pedestrian walkways (2 lanes at 12-feet, shoulders at 6-feet, 8-foot and 5-foot wide barrier separated pedestrian walkways for a total bridge width of 54-feet)

 - Alternative 2 - consists of closing Corey’s Ditch at the current bridge location using a combination of large riprap, walls and hardening.
 The typical section across the structure will match Alternate 1.
-Additionally, to the north of the bridge, rock revetments will be installed to protect from tidal flows.
+Additionally, to the north of the bridge, rock fortification will be installed to protect from tidal flows.

 Project Rendering and Typical Sections